THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 By the end of the year, you have $570.70 in savings.

-Following on the footsteps of the above is the nickel a day challenge.
+Following in the footsteps of the above is the nickel-a-day challenge.

 Save one nickel on day one, two nickels on day two, etc.

 At the beginning of the next month, you start all over again.